 Even the category’s flagship creative-analytics tools lack proactive fatigue alerts, per their own reviewers — fatigue is something you discover in the chart, after the spend.
 Sentrum’s overnight run checks every live concept against its decay curve, every night.

-Spend-tiered pricing is the category norm: caps at $500K–$1M managed, surcharges per extra $100K of spend, and credit meters on analysis.
-Sentrum is flat — $19/$39/$79 — and the overnight run is part of every plan, every night.
+Spend-tiered pricing is the category norm: caps at $500K–$1M managed and surcharges per extra $100K of spend.
+Sentrum is flat monthly pricing that never scales with your ad spend — and the overnight run is part of every plan, every night.

 Other tools watch your metrics.
 Soren reads your account.

-Monitoring shouldn’t be metered.
-No credit meters deciding which mornings you get a verdict, no spend tiers that punish a good month — the overnight run is part of every plan, every night, flat.
+Monitoring shouldn’t be spend-tiered.
+No spend caps and no surcharges for a good month — the overnight run is part of every plan, every night, flat.

 See full pricingNo.
-Sentrum connects with read-only permissions — read-only by architecture, not read-only until a write feature ships.
-The overnight run reads your data, writes its verdict, and never touches campaigns, budgets, bids, or creative.
+The overnight run reads your data, writes its verdict, and changes nothing.
+The only changes Sentrum can apply are ones you explicitly approve — a pause or resume, a schedule change, or a new ad created as a PAUSED draft — never budgets, bids, or targeting.
 There is a standing never-touch-budgets rule in the product itself.

 Every night.
 Soren reads yesterday against your account’s own baselines and the verdict is waiting before the workday starts — what changed, why, what it’s worth, and the first move.
-Between runs, anomaly flags fire in real time when a metric breaks from its baseline, so the big moves reach you the same day they happen.
+A separate automated anomaly sweep runs each day and flags any metric that has broken from its baseline, so the big moves surface on the next sweep instead of in next week’s review.

 No — that is the design constraint the whole surface is built around.
 Every flag passes a significance gate before it speaks: moves of roughly ten percent or more against your baseline, with real spend and real results behind them.
 Anything below the gate is logged, not alerted, and there is no praise without conversions — a campaign with zero results never gets a “great job.”